Shrub: Evolution and adaptive value of growth form

 Ecologists and evolutionary biologists have paid little attention to why there are two major growth forms of woody plants; shrubs and trees, both occurring on large land area, and often together.
 While the time when the first shrubs appeared on the Earth is difficult to establish, hypotheses explaining the adaptive value of having multiple stems, compared to a single one in trees, exist.
 One model is based on the advantages of having many stems, with larger total stem area for photosynthesis (on, and under bark), larger area of cambium and phloem, and larger area for sprouting from stems, compared to a (small) tree with same initial woody volume.
-This model could successfully predict faster shrub growh than tree growth at early stages.
+This model could successfully predict faster shrub growth than tree growth at early stages.
 Other advantages for shrubs (compared to trees) include for instance extra stems in case one die, and faster seed production.
 It is not surprising that at least angiosperm trees, if cut or broken, revert to shrub growth form for fast growth (due to their capacity of sprouting at the base, and thus becoming shrub-like for some time).

 Many shrubs, such as Salix species, have good dispersal ability (seeds disperse by air) and many shrubs are also able to grow in more extreme habitats, such as alpine areas, where trees are less common.
 The last decades have seen 'shrubification' in the arctic, with marked increase of shrublands.
 One reason is increased temperature, with consequences for plant community structure and carbon balance.